Blog Post

 3. Willingness to Travel

 Want to get away for a while?
 Not the type to put down roots?
 Then traveling PT might be for you, and the pay is certainly tantalizing.
-According to Onward Healthcare, “travel therapy jobs pay higher salaries to professionals due to the elevated needs of the [hiring] facility.”
-How much higher?
-According to this chart, there are some instances where annual salaries for traveling therapists and assistants are nearly double those associated with permanent positions.
+There is no shortage of physical therapist jobs in the travel sector and, as we outline in the blog post, Is Becoming a Traveling Physical Therapist For You, there are many financial and tax benefits to travel PT.
 Of course, PTs interested in travel work must take into account the cost of living in various locations.
-Furthermore, as this article explains, travel salaries also strongly depend on contract length, the number of contracts in a year, and the specific details of your individual contract.
-That being said, “Travel PTs that work with agencies enjoy many intangibles, including free private housing, medical, dental, and life insurance, malpractice insurance, travel & licensure reimbursement, a 401(k), and continued employment services,” explains Onward Healthcare.
+Furthermore, travel salaries also strongly depend on contract length, the number of contracts in a year, and the specific details of your contract.

 4. Practice Setting

-Another factor that contributes to salary rates for physical therapists: where you treat.
-According to PayScale.com, home health, long-term care, home care, and geriatric facilities are the highest paying PT areas.
-US News confirms this in its 2013 Salary Outlook: “The highest wages go to physical therapists working in schools, home health care or nursing care facilities.”
-And on average, those annual wages are $96,810, $94,600, and $88,890 respectively, according to the Bureau of Labor Statistics.
+Another factor that contributes to salary rates for physical therapists: is where you treat.
+According to PayScale.com, home care and skilled nursing facilities are the highest-paying PT areas.
+And on average, those annual wages are $113, 970 and $103,590 respectively, according to the Bureau of Labor Statistics.

 Keep in mind that the above list of factors isn’t inclusive.
-In fact, your salary outlook is a lot like a snowflake: wholly unique.
-After all, your application, interview skills, clinical style, networking abilities, and professional relationships all can influence whether you land a job and whether that job will pay higher or lower than the medians and averages for your experience level, location, and setting.
+Your salary outlook is a lot like a snowflake: wholly unique.
+After all, your application, interview skills, clinical style, networking abilities, and professional relationships can all influence whether you land a job and whether that job will pay higher or lower than the medians and averages for your experience level, location, and setting.

-Now, if you’re wondering if you’re over- or underpaid in your current position, there are plenty of salary wizards and comparison calculators out there.
-But, again, all of those calculations are based on industry data and do not account for the snowflake nuances.
-Still, knowing industry averages for your level of education, experience, location, and setting certainly help during salary negotiations, so do your research and arm yourself with data appropriately.
-But remember, while money is nice, it isn’t everything.
-There are a lot of other benefits that can make or break an employment opportunity, so never discount the value of company culture, benefits packages, team fit, management, treatment setting and patient population, schedule flexibility, learning opportunities, and potential for career growth in lieu of dollar symbols.
+Still, knowing industry averages for your level of education, experience, location, and setting certainly helps during salary negotiations.
+Do your research and arm yourself with data appropriately.
+And remember, the physical therapist salary is only one piece of the greater compensation puzzle.
+There are a lot of other benefits that can make or break an employment opportunity, so never discount the value of company culture, benefits packages, a great team fit, management, treatment setting and patient population, schedule flexibility, learning opportunities, and potential for career growth in lieu of dollar symbols.

 {{inline-form}}